zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 ---
 Name: Getting Started
-LastMod: 2024-08-30
+LastMod: 2025-06-26
 ---

 # Overview

 ## Definition

-**Entity Framework Extensions** is a library that dramatically improves EF performances by using bulk and batch operations.
+**Entity Framework Extensions** is a library that dramatically improves EF performance by using bulk and batch operations.

-People using this library often report performance enhancement by 50x times and more!
+People using this library often report performance enhancement by 50x and more!

 The library is installed through <a href="/download">NuGet</a>.
 Extension methods are added automatically to your DbContext.